pmachata/dwgrep/doc/syntax.rst

 ======

 This section describes all syntactic constructs in Zwerg language.
-You may want to check out a XXX tutorial, which introduces many (but not all) of these in a gradual manner, and XXX vocabulary reference, to learn about the actual function words that you can use inside this syntax.
+You may want to check out :ref:`tutorial`, which introduces many (but not all) of these concepts on an example, and :ref:`zw_vocabulary_core` or :ref:`zw_vocabulary_dwarf` to learn about the actual function words that you can use.

 Comments